Who is my County Board Supervisor? Click Here

 Each supervisor represents, as nearly as practicable, an equal amount of inhabitants.
 County supervisors are elected in the spring nonpartisan election for two year terms.

-Fifth Row: Jim Schaefer, Jack Hoogendyk, Jacob Langenhahn, Jeff Zriny, Arnold Schlei
+Fifth Row: Jacob Langenhahn, Arnold Schlei, Jeff Zriny

 Marathon County Mission Statement: Marathon County Government serves people by leading, coordinating, and providing county, regional, and statewide initiatives.
 It directly or in cooperation with other public and private partners provides services and creates opportunities that make Marathon County and the surrounding area a preferred place to live, work, visit, and do business.